Rapid Response Network

 Example table that can be used for this method:

-Raymond et al. (2022) used a Post Heat Wave Rating (PHWR) survey to determine shellfish condition of nearshore shellfish.
+Raymond et al. (2022) used a Post Heat Wave Rating (PHWR) survey to assess shellfish condition using a semi-quantitative rating scale.
 Scientists had to possess extensive local knowledge of a site in order to submit information.
 Their expert knowledge was used to assess what they were seeing relative to what they would consider typical based on their prior experience with specific sites and species at the same time of year.

 Experts rated the condition of the animals according to the following scale: